 Some of the most common types of food poisoning include but are not limited to:

-The value of monetary compensation that you may be entitled to depends on a variety of factors.
+The value of monetary compensation that you may be entitled to depend on a variety of factors.
 One of the biggest factors is the severity of your food poisoning.
 Our Pittsburgh food poisoning lawyer explains that in the vast majority of cases, people suffer from mild cases of food poisoning.
 Most people recover from mild food poisoning within a few days.

-The more severe your case of food poisoning, the larger the settlement you should receive from the individual or entity that cooked, sold, distributed, manufactured, or produced the contaminated, spoiled or otherwise unsafe food or water.
+The more severe your case of food poisoning, the larger the settlement you should receive from the individual or entity that cooked, sold, distributed, manufactured, or produced the contaminated, spoiled, or otherwise unsafe food or water.

 Your compensation for food poisoning can total thousands of dollars if you suffered a more serious case of food poisoning, which is associated with such symptoms as severe diarrhea, a fever reaching over 100 degrees Fahrenheit, difficulty breathing, speaking, and swallowing, dehydration, overall weakness, and many more.

 If you want to protect your legal rights as a consumer and get the maximum compensation for your injury or illness, you will have to speak to a skilled food poisoning lawyer in Pittsburgh or elsewhere in Pennsylvania.
 Get a free consultation about your particular case by contacting Shenderovich, Shenderovich & Fishman.
 Call at 888-98-TWINS(89467).

 Make an appointment at our Pittsburgh office for your free consultation.
 We are confident that you will trust us with your legal needs and fight for what you deserve.
 We do not charge a fee for personally consulting with you.
 In every new case, our fee is only 25%.
 There is no fee unless recovery is made.
 We invite you to review the significant Pittsburgh, PA personal injury cases we have won.